 The emergency plan is the responsibility of the camp director, who is advised and supported by the camp advisor.
 There are eight written parts to an emergency plan and procedures.
-These were introduced in your online National Camping School training module briefly.
+These were introduced in your online National Camping School Foundations of Day Camp training module briefly.
 Here is more detail: